IMAGE BY JON NEWELL

 Some Pure Conjecture…

 And perhaps, this intimate relationship with our tools is one of the reasons we love motorcycles so much.
-After all, they take advantage of our capacity for “tool expansion” like nothing else does: riding is a total-body experience, that requires all our extremities and mental faculties to work seamlessly with the machine.
+After all, they take advantage of our capacity for “tool expansion” like nothing else does: riding is a total-body experience, which requires all our extremities and mental faculties to work seamlessly with the machine.

 Complex tools can be difficult to master — to achieve that “flow” point at which the barrier falls away and you and the tool become one.
-So maybe those of us still around are the ones whose ancestors responded positively to feelings of mastery and tool-unity, since it brings us closer to the fluency we need to use complicated tools to the best of our abilities.
+Maybe those of us still around are the ones whose ancestors responded positively to feelings of mastery and tool-unity, since it brings us closer to the fluency we need to use complicated tools to the best of our abilities.